RDoerfel/test-lab-website/content/publication/doerfel-2023-human-brain-mapping/index.md

 - article-journal
 publication: '*Human Brain Mapping*'
 doi: https://doi.org/10.1002/hbm.26502
-abstract: "Abstract Brain age prediction algorithms using structural magnetic resonance imaging (MRI) aim to assess the biological age of the human brain.
+abstract: "Brain age prediction algorithms using structural magnetic resonance imaging (MRI) aim to assess the biological age of the human brain.
 The difference between a person's chronological age and the estimated brain age is thought to reflect deviations from a normal aging trajectory, indicating a slower or accelerated biological